neoforged/.github/primers/1.21.11/index.md

         - `getStandUpSound`, `getSitDownSound` - Camel sit/stand sounds.
         - `getSaddleSound` - Camel saddle sound.
     - `CamelHusk` - The camel husk entity.
-- `net.minecraft.world.entity.animal.horse.AbstractHorse#isMobControlled` - Whether a mob can control this horse.
+- `net.minecraft.world.entity.animal.equine.AbstractHorse#isMobControlled` - Whether a mob can control this horse.
 - `net.minecraft.world.entity.animal.nautilus`
     - `AbstractNautilus` - The core of the nautilus entity.
     - `Nautilus` - The nautilus entity.
     - `NautilusAi` - The brain of a nautilus.
     - `ZombieNautilus` - The zombie nautilus entity.
     - `ZombieNautilusAi` - The brain of a zombie nautilus.
-- `net.minecraft.world.entity.monster`
+- `net.minecraft.world.entity.monster.skeleton.Parched` - The parched entity.
-    - `Husk$HuskGroupData` - The group data for the husk.
+- `net.minecraft.world.entity.monster.zombie.Husk$HuskGroupData` - The group data for the husk.
-    - `Parched` - The parched entity.
 - `net.minecraft.world.entity.player.Player`
     - `cannotAttackWithItem` - Checks whether the player cannot attack with the item.
     - `getItemSwapScale` - Returns the scalar to use for the item swap animation.
     - `resetOnlyAttackStrengthTicker` - Resets the attack strength ticker.
     - `openNautilusInventory` - Opens the inventory of the interacted nautilus.
+    - `applyPostImpulseGraceTime`, `isInPostImpulseGraceTime` - Handles the grace time between impulses.
 - `net.minecraft.world.food.FoodData#hasEnoughFood` - Whether the current food level is greater than 6 hunger (or three full hunger bars).
 - `net.minecraft.world.inventory`
     - `AbstractMountInventoryMenu` - The inventory menu for a mount.